trygve-lie/ttl-mem-cache/README.md

 If a key hold a value which has expired and `stale` is `true`, `oldVal` will be the old value.

-## node.js compabillity

-This module is written in ES6 and uses some functions only found in node.js 8.2 and newer.
-This module will not function with older than 8.2 versions of node.js.

 ## error handling

 This module does not handle errors for you, so you must handle errors on